Add Tables & Fields

 ) and database-specific terms for table names.

-Prioritize clarity over brevity.
+Prioritize Clarity Over Brevity.
 While it's important to avoid unnecessarily long names, clarity should never be sacrificed for the sake of brevity.
 The name should be as long as necessary to ensure it is understandable.

 Item Master